 5. Blacksburg, VA

-What makes Blacksburg one of the best college towns in America?
+What makes Blacksburg one of the ?
 The location had above average scores in most of our criteria, but no top 10 finishes.
 Blacksburg’s best rank came from its commute time.
 It takes area residents just 16 minutes to get to work, the 16th shortest time on our list.
 For comparison, it takes New Yorkers an average of 44 minutes to make it to work.

 In addition to a low commute time, Blacksburg’s was among the safest places on our list.
 Our data indicates there were 1,426 crimes per 100,000 people, good enough to make the locale the 19th safest place on our list.